fullstar5/Tourists-Guide-in-Melbourne/README.md

 ```R
 shiny::runApp('app.R')
 ```

+Alternatively, you can click the 'Run App' button located at the top right of the R Studio interface.

 ## Feedback
 If you encounter any issues or have queries, please refer to the code documentation/comments or contact our team members.